nzda-otago/nzda-otago.github.io/range.md

 # Leith Valley Rifle Range

 Open most Saturdays 1-4pm (weather permitting).
-The range is closed for routine maintenance in July and over the Xmas period.
+The range is closed for routine maintenance in June and July and over the Christmas period.
 The range may also close at times of high fire risk.

 ## 2024 Open dates